howdoicomputer/passalong/README.md

 * Node
 * Terraform

-Run `bundle` from top-level directory in order to download GeoEngineer and Rake.
+Run `bundle` from the top-level directory in order to download GeoEngineer and Rake.

 Configure `~/.aws/credentials`.

+## Setting up project dependencies

+I'm using Node, Ruby, and Python for this project.
+For convenience's sake, I wrote a rake task to help with installing dependencies using the package manager for each language.

+* `rake project:dependencies`

 ## Setting up the infrastructure: